 5. We don’t strike fear in analytics and our clients 🙅♂️🙅♀️

 Market research can be intimidating.
 Particularly for first-time users.
 Dinosaurs love overwhelming their clients with their knowledge and telling them how smart they are.

-A lot of market research firms won’t touch recommendations or the next steps which is a shame.
+A lot of market research firms won’t touch on recommendations or the next steps which is a shame.

 That’s where the value lies in market research: Where do we go from here?

 The best market research companies provide brands with the “so what” of the analysis.
 It helps bridge the gap in improving operations, marketing, and strategy.